Marshall Tuck: Education career

-In 2007, after serving as an education advisor to Los Angeles Mayor Antonio Villaraigosa, he became the founding CEO of the Partnership for Los Angeles Schools, a collaboration between the City of Los Angeles and the Los Angeles Unified School District, which began by operating 10 public schools.
+In 2007, after working as an education advisor to Los Angeles Mayor Antonio Villaraigosa, Tuck became the founding CEO of the Partnership for Los Angeles Schools, a collaboration between the City of Los Angeles and the Los Angeles Unified School District, which began by operating 10 public schools.

-The contract between Mayor Antonio Villaraigosa’s office and the Los Angeles Unified School District eventually included 17 struggling elementary, middle, and high schools serving about 15,000 students.
-Tuck claims these schools raised four-year graduation rates by more than 60%, had the highest academic improvement among California’s school systems with more than 10,000 students. and boasted the Parent College, a parent engagement program.
-A recent report by a third-party research institute included the Partnership as a new governance model for public education that is being used as an alternative to charter schools in communities that are resistant to new charter schools.
-News coverage of the Partnership's 10-year history noted it as a "unique turnaround model is driving big gains at struggling campuses.
-Tuck continues to serve as a member of the Partnership for Los Angeles Schools' Board of Directors.
+The contract between Villaraigosa's office and the Los Angeles Unified School District eventually included 17 struggling elementary, middle, and high schools serving about 15,000 students.
+Tuck claimed these schools raised four-year graduation rates by more than 60%, had the highest academic improvement among California’s school systems with more than 10,000 students, and boasted the Parent College, a parent engagement program.
+A report by a third-party research institute included the Partnership as a new governance model for public education that was being used as an alternative to charter schools in communities that were resistant to new charter schools.
+News coverage of the Partnership's 10-year history noted it as a "unique turnaround model is driving big gains at struggling campuses".
+Tuck continues as a member of the Partnership for Los Angeles Schools' Board of Directors.

 The Partnership for Los Angeles Schools faced controversy during Tuck's tenure.
 Teachers at 8 of 10 schools gave Tuck landslide votes of "no confidence" after his first year.
 Parents at Ritter Elementary School, together with the Mexican American Legal Defense and Educational Fund, filed a complaint in 2009 after Tuck cut dual language immersion programs.
 After three years of Tuck's leadership, the Los Angeles Times reported that while academic performance had improved at the Partnership for Los Angeles Schools, improvements were greater at Los Angeles Unified schools with similar demographics.

-Prior to that Tuck had served as President of the Charter Management Organization (CMO) Green Dot Public Schools, where he helped to create 10 new public charter high schools in some of Los Angeles' poorest neighborhoods.
-Of the 10 schools that Tuck helped to open, 8 have been recognized by the U.S. News & World Report as among the best high schools in the country.
+Prior to that, Tuck was President of the Charter Management Organization (CMO) Green Dot Public Schools, where he helped to create 10 new public charter high schools in some of Los Angeles' poorest neighborhoods.
+Of the 10 schools that Tuck helped to open, 8 were recognized by the U.S. News & World Report as among the best high schools in the country.

-Tuck is also currently a board member of the nonprofit Parent Revolution, an organization with the mission to "ensure families, especially those from historically underserved communities, can use their power to secure an excellent public education for their children, children in their community, and all children in California."
+Tuck is a board member of the nonprofit Parent Revolution, an organization with the mission to "ensure families, especially those from historically underserved communities, can use their power to secure an excellent public education for their children, children in their community, and all children in California"."

-Most recently Tuck was an Educator-in-Residence at the New Teacher Center, a nonprofit organization working with school districts to help develop and retain effective teachers and principals.
+Tuck was an educator-in-residence at the New Teacher Center, a nonprofit organization working with school districts to help develop and retain effective teachers and principals.

+In 2022, Tuck was a finalist for the position of Superintendent of the Orleans Parish School Board in New Orleans.